“…pants on the ground, pants on the ground, looking like a fool with your pants on the ground…”

 Last week, I went to the Social Media Breakfast expecting to be an attendee.
 Due to a speaker cancellation, I ended up being on the panel.
 The topic was “Snake Oil Salesman or Social Media Expert.”
 With Trivera‘s production of last summer’s Social Media University – Milwaukee putting us on the radar screen as local Social Media gurus (or Snake Oil Salesmen), I was a logical candidate.

-The discussion moved to a point where the final answer was going to hinge on whether a Return on Investment could be demonstrated for a Social Media program.
+The discussion moved to a point how do i consolidate my debt where the final answer was going to hinge on whether a Return on Investment could be demonstrated for a Social Media program.
 The issue became the difficulty of calculating an ROI down to a meaningful and accurate number.

 It’s calculating the “I” that’s the sticky wicket.